 a milestone and a big step towards the integration of all young European citizens,” says the new prize-winner.

 Since 2017, the European Youth Forum is a partner of the award, together with the Schwarzkopf Foundation Young Europe.
-The award ceremony will take place in April 2019 during a Youth Forum event in Brussels.
+The award ceremony took place in April 2019 during a Youth Forum event in Brussels.